geriprenga/guten-signup/README.md

 For quicker use, in case you want to use the block but not deal with environment setup, just download the repository as a ZIP file and install it as a normal Wordpress plugin.
 Activate it and voila, the block is ready for use.

+( Currently the block was just meant to send data into a https://www.sendinblue.com/ account and save contacts there )

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.